Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 • Compensation and promotion decision-support tools — AI that generates recommendations affecting pay bands or advancement eligibility

 If the tool produces an output that triggers or informs an adverse employment action — rejection, termination, demotion, denial of promotion — it is in scope.
-When in doubt, classify it as high-risk and document your reasoning for any alternative classification.
+When uncertain, classify it as high-risk and document your reasoning for any alternative classification.

-Understanding how these tools interact with your existing HR workflows is part of what a thorough consultant strategy for AI readiness in HR addresses before any deployment decision is made.
+Understanding how these tools interact with existing HR workflows is addressed in a thorough pre-investment HR automation assessment before any deployment decision is made.

 Does the EU AI Act apply to companies outside the European Union?